parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 ---
 title: "Against an Increasingly User-Hostile Web"
-date: 2017-10-26
+date: 2017-05-23
-blurb: "We're quietly replacing an open web that connects and empowers with one that restricts, tracks and commoditizes people.
+blurb: "We're quietly replacing an open web that connects and empowers with one that restricts and commoditizes people.
 We need to stop it."
 type: essay
 draft: false
 keyword: internet, break, empower, designers, open, privacy, rights, free, web, facebook, twitter, centralized, decentralized, strategy, design, respect